-These amounts may change each year based on Cost of Living Index.
+These amounts may change each year based on the cost-of-living index.

-There are two qualification levels.
-The first is based upon a set of facts which must be met, and nothing can be done if all the facts required do not exist.
-The
+There are two qualification levels for veterans’ benefits.
+The first is based upon a set of prerequisites that must be met, and nothing can be done if you or your spouse don’t meet these requirements.

-Veteran or the Widow of a Veteran must meet these requirements:
+The veteran or widow must meet these requirements:

-- The Veteran must have served at least 1 day of active duty during a war period
+- The veteran must have served at least one day of active duty during a war period

-If the Veteran meets the first set of requirements, then he or she can be assisted to meet the income and asset requirements.
-The household cannot have more than $80,000.00 in countable assets (personal residences are not countable).
+If the veteran meets the first set of requirements, then they can be assisted to meet the income and asset requirements.
+The household cannot have more than $80,000 in countable assets, however personal residences are not countable.

 In addition, the adjusted income must be less than the Aid and Attendance Pension benefit.
-(Adjusted income is the Gross household income less all unreimbursed recurring medical expenses.)
+Someone’s adjusted income is the gross household income minus all unreimbursed, recurring medical expenses.

 The VA does not have any rules restricting the gifting away of assets.
 With proper planning, the veteran or veteran’s widow can qualify for Aid and Attendance benefits while preserving household assets.
-The funds obtained for Aid and Attendance can enable a veteran or veteran’s widow to have enough funds to pay for care in their home, or for care in an assisted living facility as well as paying for care in a Nursing Home.
+The funds obtained for Aid and Attendance can enable a veteran or veteran’s widow to have enough funds to pay for care in their home or in an assisted living facility, as well as pay for care in a nursing home.
 This benefit is often overlooked.

-Veterans with a Service Connected Disability may be entitled to additional compensation because the Service Connected Disability is the cause of the current disabling condition.
+Veterans with a service-connected disability may be entitled to additional compensation if the service-connected disability is the cause of the current disabling condition.

-In addition, annuities are often sold to veterans under the pretense of helping them qualify for Veteran’s Benefits.
-These annuities often are not appropriate for the veteran’s situation.
-Or worse, if the purchaser needs Medi-Cal assistance to pay for nursing home care, the state of California will be the beneficiary.
+In addition, annuities are often sold to veterans under the pretense of helping them qualify for veterans’ benefits.
+These annuities often are not appropriate for the veteran’s situation, and even worse, if the purchaser needs Medi-Cal assistance to pay for nursing home care, the state of California will be the beneficiary.

-For more information about Veteran’s Benefits, please contact us.
+For more information about veterans’ benefits, please contact Geisler Patterson Law today.